vania020/wro2025-robotek/models/lidar_housing/README.md

 ![LiDAR Housing](./lidar_housing.png)

-**Description:**
-This component serves as the mounting structure for the LiDAR sensor.
-It is slightly **inclined** to optimize the scanning angle and improve wall-distance measurements.
-The design includes **four screw holes** for secure attachment to the vehicle base and the LiDAR unit, ensuring mechanical stability during operation.
+This part works as the mount for the LiDAR sensor.
+It’s built with a slight incline to give the sensor a better scanning angle and improve how it measures distances from walls.
+The design includes four screw holes that let it attach firmly to both the vehicle base and the LiDAR itself, keeping everything stable while the robot is moving.

 **Model Details**
 - Format: `.stl`